hartwigmedical/hmftools/isofox/README.md

-ReadThroughFragmentPerc | % of total fragments supporting a read through transcript ChimericFragmentPerc | % of total fragments supporting a chimeric junction ReadLength | Raw read length of fragments FragLength5th | 5th percentile of genic, intronic fragment lengths (from 1M fragments sampled with a max of 1000 per gene) FragLength50th | 50th percentile of intronic fragment lengths ???
-FragLength95th | 95th percentile of intronic fragment lengths  ???
-EnrichedGenePercent | % of fragments supporting one of the following 6 genes: (RN7SL2, RN7SL1,RN7SL3,RN7SL4P,RN7SL5P & RN7SK)
-MedianGCRatio | Median GC ratio excluding the 6 highly enriched genes
+ReadThroughFragmentPerc | % of total fragments supporting a read through transcript ChimericFragmentPerc | % of total fragments supporting a chimeric junction ReadLength | Raw read length of fragments FragLength5th | 5th percentile of genic intronic fragment lengths (from 1M fragments sampled with a max of 1000 per gene) FragLength50th | 50th percentile of genic intronic fragment lengths (from 1M fragments sampled with a max of 1000 per gene) FragLength95th | 95th percentile of genic intronic fragment lengths (from 1M fragments sampled with a max of 1000 per gene) EnrichedGenePercent | % of fragments supporting one of the following 6 genes: (RN7SL2, RN7SL1,RN7SL3,RN7SL4P,RN7SL5P & RN7SK) MedianGCRatio | Median GC ratio excluding the 6 highly enriched genes